Jesson-mark/CLUES2/README.md

 # CLUES2

+## NOTE

+This is a parallelized version of CLUES2, which includes a new `threads` parameter to infer the trajectory in parallel.

 ## Purpose
 CLUES2 is a program to infer selection coefficients, evaluate the statistical evidence for selection, and reconstruct historic allele frequencies.
 It is currently maintained by [Andrew Vaughn](https://nielsen-lab.github.io/team/andrew-vaughn).
 Please report any strange results, errors, or code suggestions to him at [ahv36@berkeley.edu](mailto:ahv36@berkeley.edu).
 If you use this program, please cite: [Stern, *et al.* Plos Gen. (2019)](https://doi.org/10.1371/journal.pgen.1008384) and: [Vaughn and Nielsen (2024)](https://academic.oup.com/mbe/article/41/8/msae156/7724092).